-Nur-Sultan (previously Astana), the capital of Kazakhstan, is unknown to many expats.
-For years it was in the shadow of its predecessor, Almaty, but it has matured and ever more corporate headquarters, embassies and consular services are moving north to Nur-Sultan.
+Astana (previously Nur-Sultan), the capital of Kazakhstan, is unknown to many expats.
+For years, it was in the shadow of its predecessor, Almaty, but it has matured and ever more corporate headquarters, embassies and consular services are moving north to Astana.

-A quick internet search will reveal that it's the world's second-coldest capital city, but what is life really like for expats in Kazakhstan?
-Below is an overview of the pros and cons of living in Kazakhstan.
+A quick internet search will reveal that it's home to the world's second-coldest capital city, but what is life really like for expats in Kazakhstan?
+Below is an overview of the pros and cons of moving to Kazakhstan.

 Accommodation in Kazakhstan

 The quality of accommodation in Kazakhstan depends, to a certain extent, on an expat's budget or an employer-allotted allowance.
 For those with a healthy salary and an accommodation allowance, there are many decent-sized apartments to choose from, while those without a housing stipend may struggle to find something suitable.